University of Virginia, B.A. in Biology with Highest Distinction

 University of Washington, PhD in Zoology

-The Johns Hopkins University School of Medicine, Department of Physiology: Post Doctoral Research Fellow
+Johns Hopkins University School of Medicine, Research Fellow in Physiology

 ABCG2, Hyperuricemia, and gout